dfm/emcee/docs/tutorials/quickstart.rst

 Remember how our function ``log_prob`` required two extra arguments when it was called?
-By setting up our sampler with the ``args`` argument, we’re saying that the probability function should be called as:
+By setting up our sampler with the ``args`` argument, we're saying that the probability function should be called as:

 .. code:: python